MrSibe/KnowNote/README_EN.md

 ### Core Advantages

 - 🔒 **Local-First** - All data stored locally, complete privacy and security
-- 🤖 **Custom LLM** - Support for OpenAI, Claude, local models, and more
+- 🤖 **Custom LLM** - Support for OpenAI, DeepSeek, Ollama, and more AI services
 - ⚡ **Lightweight & Fast** - Electron desktop app with quick startup and smooth response

 ---